kristinriebe/provenance-rave/README.md

 ```

 This produces a file `test.png` for all models from provapp.
-However, it only works, if the graphviz library is installed additionally, see above.
+This requires that the graphviz library is installed additionally, see above.

 ## Features
 This webapp allows to:

-* Retrieve information on activities, entities or agents from the database
+* Retrieve information on activities, entities or agents from the database (list/detail view, using REST api)
 * Display a graphical representation of the (full) provenance graph (sankey, force-directed graph)
 * Get a PROVN-representation of the (full) provenance information (main path, using collections)
 * Get detailed (no collections) or basic (only collections) provenance graphs for a given `RAVE_OBS_ID` (but there are just 2 `RAVE_OBS_ID` included in data right now).